The Met Office ensemble system (MOGREPS)

 The model tries to replicate the complex dynamics of the atmosphere and it does this by including many equations and approximations.
 These approximations will not always adequately represent the processes taking place and this can lead to errors in the forecast.

 To account for as many different causes of forecast error as possible, MOGREPS makes small random variations to the forecast model itself, as well as changes to the initial state.

-The Met Office Numerical Weather Prediction models page contains further details on the model configurations used for ensemble forecasts.
+The numerical weather prediction models page contains further details on the model configurations used for ensemble forecasts.